quantum-measurement-group-lbl/quips_generator/README.md

 ## Using browser visualization

-To pull up the browser interface, `git clone` this directory.
-From inside the project directory, you first `uv sync` to make sure that all the required python packages are installed, then `uv run uvicorn viz.server:app --reload --port 8000`.
+To pull up the browser interface, `git clone` this directory, and then `cd quips_generator` to go inside the project directory.
+From there, you first `uv sync` to make sure that all the required python packages are installed, then `uv run uvicorn viz.server:app --reload --port 8000`.
 Then open `http://localhost:8000/` in your browser.